stjude/seaseq/README.md

 The metrics are color flagged for easy visualization of overall performance in HTML format.

-SEASEQ metrics calculated to infer quality are:
+SEAseq metrics calculated to infer quality are:
 | Quality Metric	| Definition	|
 |--|--|
 | Aligned Percent | Percentage of mapped reads. |